TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.5.5 =
+* Added code in pop-up content to display link submitter, link alternate URL and number of visits

 = 5.5.4 =
 * Attached popup to image and link name instead of only link name, when configured